Thrills & Chills: Horror Story Writing With Nino Cipri

 The horror genre is a funhouse mirror, offering larger-than-life reflections of a culture’s fears and insecurities.
 Its popularity may rise and fall, but horror is always with us.
 In this seminar, award-winning author and lifelong horror fan Nino Cipri will guide students through the process of writing horror, from generating ideas to the final revision and submission process.
 Along the way, we’ll talk about horror’s roots in oral traditions, embracing and subverting tropes, and why we keep coming back to horror even when it can’t compete with real life’s awfulness.
 This course welcomes writers of all backgrounds and experience who are interested in sharpening their skills and exploring the genre.

 This course includes four total sessions, each lasting 1.5 hours.

-Fall Session A: Meets Saturdays beginning October 22.
+Spring Session A: Meets Saturdays beginning February 11.

 This class will include a series of readings and resources, some of which will be optional, but will inform some of the discussions.
 The mandatory readings and films will all be chosen from stories that are published online and available for free.
 Optional resources might include craft books, essays, articles, films, and podcasts.

 In addition to full-price tickets, a limited number of no-pay spots are available for this course.
 Please note that these tickets are reserved for those who would not otherwise be able to take this course and who expect to attend all sessions.
 No-pay spots are distributed via a randomized drawing two weeks before each course begins.
 For more information and to apply for a no-pay spot, please click here.
 To learn more about our pricing model and randomized selection process for no-pay spots, please visit our FAQ page.

 Please take a moment to review our community guidelines for students, which aim to share our classroom ethos and help set the stage for the best possible learning experience.